-Or, simply complete the HMSA Medicare Advantage Plans Automatic Payments form that is available at www.hmsa.com/help-center/need-a-form/.
+Or, simply complete the HMSA Medicare Advantage Plans Automatic Payments form that can be found at www.hmsa.com/help-center/need-a-form/.
 Processing can take up to 30 days.
 Deductions will occur on the fifth day of every month or the following business day if the fifth day falls on a weekend or holiday.